As a parent, are any of these situations familiar to you?

-- Your child is older now, in middle school.
+- Your child is older now, in middle or high school school.
 He used to love reading and ideas, but now you see that slipping away.
 You’ve tried lots of different things to help him with writing but you haven’t found someone who could handle his needs without judgment and really help him.
 You’ve felt powerless and began to question yourself.
 It feels like time is running out.
 You miss the boy you knew in him when he was younger — happy, pursuing his own ideas.

 If you are nodding your head because any of these feel like you, I am very familiar with your concern.
 Since 2003, I have helped families like yours.
 It is my great privilege to help: